OpenInterpreter/open-interpreter/README.md

 To help you inspect Open Interpreter we have a `--verbose` mode for debugging.

-You can activate verbose mode by using it's flag (`interpreter --verbose`), or mid-chat:
+You can activate verbose mode by using its flag (`interpreter --verbose`), or mid-chat:

 ```shell
 $ interpreter